MikroElektronika/mikrosdk_click_v2/clicks/lcdmono/DETAILS.md

 >             5. Check only MSB first
 >             6. Check Reverse color and adjust Normal type
 >  The image to be generated should contain about 2048 bytes ...
->  Insert the image into the file Click_LCD_Mono_image.h
+>  Insert the image into the file lcdmono_image.h
 >
 >  - Create Font:
 >      Close existing project, open a new VTFT project
 >      Add label and adjust text font
 >      Generate source code
->      Copy the font from resource.c file to this project in file Click_LCD_Mono_font.h
+>      Copy the font from resource.c file to this project in file lcdmono_font.h

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.